The Probability of God

 In mathematics, it has been recognised that even deterministic systems can generate what appears to be chaotic or random outcomes.
 So, within the context of the current discussion, we might liken the universe to numerous deterministic systems, which although described by the laws of physics, ultimately yield unforeseen results.
 Again, before proceeding, let us keep track of the growing list of assumptions.
 Essentially, we are following a line of logic that God, if existing, is both rational and intelligent, but not all-knowing and therefore created the universe with the purpose to learn.

-If so, what might this tell us about the nature of universe?
+If so, what might this tell us about the nature of the universe?

 Given that we obviously threw caution to the wind, almost from the outset of this particular discussion, we might consider the notion of the universe being analogous to the most complex computer simulation that could ever possibly be imagined, at least, by humanity.
 While this may seem a ridiculous idea, either the universe has no purpose, being the outcome of some form of quantum probability devoid of purpose and God’s presence or it has purpose implying some sort of intelligent design.
 While either may, or may not, be true, we shall initially speculate on the latter: